• Skip to primary navigation

 collage of images showing how to make the cheese ball turkey

-Make the cheese ball turkey.
+Make the cheese ball and shape it into a turkey.

 1. Combine 8 ounces of softened cream cheese with 6 ounces of cheese.